mxcop/mxcop/content/articles/fundamental-rc.md

 In this article I'm going to share my understanding of the fudamentals of Radiance Cascades. *(abbreviated as RC)*
 At it's core, Radiance Cascades is a method for efficiently representing a <span class="highlight">radiance field</span>,
-essentially allowing us to represent the <span class="highlight">incoming light</span> from/around some area at any point in that area.
+allowing us to represent the <span class="highlight">incoming light</span> from/around some area at any point in that area.
 In 2D that area is usually the screen.

 > For the sake of simplicity I will explain everything in 2D, however RC can be expanded into 3D aswell.